HeineRoghell/HeineRoghell/README.md

 - 👋 Hi, I’m @HeineRoghell
 - 👀 I’m interested in making my own website, and inspire others!
 - 🌱 I’m currently learning html, css and python

-- 💞️ I’m looking to collaborate i don't know, yet
-- 📫 How to reach me rigz.com
+- 📫 reach me on rigz.com

 <!---
 HeineRoghell/HeineRoghell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.